Great-Sun-Group/vimbiso-pay/docs/redis-memory-management.md

 WARNING Memory overcommit must be enabled!
 Without it, a background save or replication may fail under low memory condition.
 Being disabled, it can also cause failures without low memory condition, see https://github.com/jemalloc/jemalloc/issues/1328.
 ```

 This warning indicates potential issues with Redis memory allocation and background save operations.
-Because of the challenges in solving this issue in the deployed environment, additional layers of resilience have been added.
+Because of the challenges in solving this issue at the container level in both development and deployed environments, we have built in resilience at the app layer to decrease the potential for error.

 ## Solution Layers